-For example, at Headley Media, we syndicate content for our clients via our portfolio of in-house brands, spanning 100 content library websites in 60 countries.
+For example, at Headley Media, we syndicate content for our clients via our portfolio of in-house brands, spanning over 250 content library websites in 60 countries.

 Our websites enable us to distribute our clients' content to our global audiences of technology decision-makers and influencers.
 When running an ABM campaign specifically, we only target our readers that match our clients' target account list (TAL), using transparent methods to generate high-quality leads.

 With an ABM content syndication campaign, your content will be gated, so readers must enter their professional details to access it.
 Once they enter their information, they will be eligible to become a marketing lead that you can nurture.

 Combining your ABM lead generation with content syndication helps to maximize the number of relevant leads generated.
 In turn, your ABM leads will also respond positively when you nurture them and be more willing to trust your messaging, having previously downloaded content from you.

 ABM Tactic #3: Account-Based Marketing for Inclusion or Exclusion

 You can use ABM tactics to either include or exclude accounts, so let's explore both of these Account-Based Marketing tactics in more detail.

 Most commonly, ABM and target account lists are used for inclusion, whereby you directly target the accounts on your list.
 For example, you might choose ABM for inclusion to target:

 - Companies and accounts your Sales and Marketing teams have identified as an excellent fit for your products or solutions.

 - Accounts similar to your existing client base.